GGbb2046/Class-Notes/Class10/README.md

 Successfully installed GitPython-2.1.9 bandit-1.4.0 gitdb2-2.0.3 pbr-4.0.3 smmap2-2.0.3 stevedore-1.28.0
 ```

-Watch for any message that may something about a package that is required but not installed (you may, or may not have to - you ponly have to if there is a message saying so.
+Watch for any message that may something about a package that is required but not installed (you may, or may not have to - you only have to if there is a message saying so.

 Having bandit scan a code tree (your project and project subfolders)